Snowplou/MNIST-Digit-Vision-Transformer/README.md

 Selects an image from the train dataset and outputs the predicted and true label to better understand what mistakes the AI is making on the data it was trained on.

 # [Train.py](train.py)
 Trains the vision transformer and saves the model.
+The model already provided in this repository was trained on the dataset from this [Kaggle competition](https://www.kaggle.com/competitions/digit-recognizer).